Suprachiasmatic nucleus

-The suprachiasmatic nucleus or nuclei (SCN) is a tiny region of the brain in the hypothalamus, situated directly above the optic chiasm.
-It is responsible for controlling circadian rhythms.
-The neuronal and hormonal activities it generates regulate many different body functions in a 24-hour cycle.
-The mouse SCN contains approximately 20,000 neurons.
+The suprachiasmatic nucleus or nuclei (SCN) is a small region of the brain in the hypothalamus, situated directly above the optic chiasm.
+It is responsible for regulating sleep cycles in animals.
+Reception of light inputs from photosensitive retinal ganglion cells allow it to coordinate the subordinate cellular clocks of the body and entrain to the environment.
+The neuronal and hormonal activities it generates regulate many different body functions in an approximately 24-hour cycle.

-The SCN interacts with many other regions of the brain.
-It contains several cell types and several different peptides (including vasopressin and vasoactive intestinal peptide) and neurotransmitters.
+The SCN also interacts with many other regions of the brain.
+It contains several cell types, neurotransmitters and peptides, including vasopressin and vasoactive intestinal peptide.

+Disruptions or damage to the SCN has been associated with different mood disorders and sleep disorders, suggesting the significance of the SCN in regulating circadian timing.

 Neuroanatomy

-The SCN is situated in the anterior part of the hypothalamus immediately dorsal, or superior (hence supra) to the optic chiasm (CHO) bilateral to (on either side of) the third ventricle.
+The SCN is situated in the anterior part of the hypothalamus immediately dorsal, or superior (hence supra) to the optic chiasm bilateral to (on either side of) the third ventricle.
+It consists of two nuclei composed of approximately 10,000 neurons.

+The morphology of the SCN is species dependent.
+Distribution of different cell phenotypes across specific SCN regions, such as the concentration of VP-IR neurons, can cause the shape of the SCN to change.

 The nucleus can be divided into ventrolateral and dorsolateral portions, also known as the core and shell, respectively.
 These regions differ in their expression of the clock genes, the core expresses them in response to stimuli whereas the shell expresses them constitutively.

 In terms of projections, the core receives innervation via three main pathways, the retinohypothalamic tract, geniculohypothalamic tract, and projections from some raphe nuclei.
-Dorsomedial SCN is mainly innervated by the core and also by other hypothalamic areas.
+The dorsomedial SCN is mainly innervated by the core and also by other hypothalamic areas.
 Lastly, its output is mainly to the subparaventricular zone and dorsomedial hypothalamic nucleus which both mediate the influence SCN exerts over circadian regulation of the body.

+The most abundant peptides found within the SCN are arginine-vasopressin (AVP), vasoactive intestinal polypeptide (VIP), and peptide histidine-isoleucine (PHI).
+Each of these peptides are localized in different regions.
+Neurons with AVP are found dorsomedially, whereas VIP-containing and PHI-containing neurons are found ventrolaterally.